 All graduate and undergraduate students who are borrowing through the Federal Direct Stafford Loan or Federal Direct Graduate PLUS Loan program for the first time at Seton Hill University are required to complete an Entrance Counseling session.
 The entrance counseling session provides information to borrowers about rights and responsibilities.
-After reading the information contained in the online session, the student will be quizzed on their knowledge.
-Again, this is a federal requirement and loan funds will not be disbursed onto the student's account until this process is completed.
+After reading the information contained in the online session, you will be quizzed on your knowledge.
+Again, this is a federal requirement and loan funds will not be disbursed into your account until this process is completed.

 How to Complete Your Entrance Counseling Session

 - Log in and complete Entrance Counseling.

 - Once you have completed the session, Seton Hill University will be notified.

 Upon completion of your degree - or if you withdraw from Seton Hill University and you borrowed through the Federal Direct Stafford Loan program or the Federal Direct Graduate PLUS Loan program while enrolled - you are required to complete an online Exit Counseling session.
 You can do this at StudentAid.gov.
 Once you have completed the session, notify the Financial Aid Office that you have met your obligation for Exit Counseling.